istio/istio.io/content/en/blog/2023/secure-apps-with-istio/index.md

 #### Record protocol

-Having negotiated the TLS protocol version, session-key & [HMAC](https://en.wikipedia.org/wiki/HMAC) during the handshake phase the peers can now securely exchange encrypted data that is chunked by the [record protocol](https://datatracker.ietf.org/doc/html/rfc8446#section-5).
+Having negotiated the TLS protocol version, session-key & [HMAC](https://en.wikipedia.org/wiki/HMAC) during the handshake phase, the peers can now securely exchange encrypted data that is chunked by the [record protocol](https://datatracker.ietf.org/doc/html/rfc8446#section-5).
 It is critical (and required as part of the spec) to use the exact same negotiated parameters from the handshake to encrypt the traffic to ensure the traffic confidentiality and integrity.